kalviumcommunity/travel-planner/README.md

 Efficiency: Use optimized APIs and AI function calling for fast response

 Scalability: Cloud-ready backend and vector database for handling high traffic

+# 12-08-2025

+Zero-Shot Prompt Example:
+This project uses zero-shot prompting with OpenAI's API, meaning the model is asked to perform a task without any example given beforehand.

+How it works:

+You provide only the task instruction or question directly.

+The model relies on its training to generate a response without any sample input-output pairs.

+Zero-shot prompting is useful for quick, flexible tasks where you want the model to infer what to do from your instructions alone.
+---